- 2 cups of liquid (water, coconut water, nut milk)

 The word “superfood” has been rolling off the tongues of many health and nutrition experts (ahem, Dr. Oz) for almost a decade now, and for good reason.
 These scrumptious suckers stand out from the rest because their nutrient content is through the roof.
 In more scientific terms, these foods contain an extraordinarily high amount of phytochemicals, micronutrients, essential fats, and proteins, with almost no constituents that can be considered negative.
 What’s more, their high nutrient content is packaged into deliciously convenient/small serving sizes, making them a treat to eat!

 Want to become a more super you?
-Here’s a sample of staple superfoods that you should be including in your daily diet as you journey down the path to becoming a nutritional superstar.
+Here’s a sample of staple superfoods that you could be including in your daily diet as you journey down the path to becoming a nutritional superstar.

 Thousands of years ago, Brazilian natives worshiped the healing properties of a dark purple berry indigenous to the rainforests of the Amazon.
 That berry is the hard-to-pronounce acai (ah-sah-EE) berry which grows on the acai palm trees found throughout northern South America.
 Centuries later, the rest of the world has finally caught on to this superfruit and now it’s everywhere – in health drinks, in protein bars, and most popularly in a powder made from ground, freeze-dried, berries.